rymane/katacoda-scenarios/CI/step3.md

     const {body, statusCode} = await createTodo(user);
     expect(statusCode).toEqual(201);
     expect(body).toHaveProperty('id');
-    expect(body).toHaveProperty('name');
-    expect(body.name).toBe(user.name);
+    expect(body).toHaveProperty('name', user.name);
   });
 //new-tests
 });
 </pre>

+This test sends a POST request to the endpoint `/api/todos`, including a body with a valid name.
+Since the name is valid, we expect the `statusCode` to equal 201 and the return object to have the properties `id` and `name`, where the `name` should have the same valid as sent in the request.

+**Note:** Mocking of the data model will be added in the next step of the tutorial.

 ##### Jest keywords

 `describe(name, fn)` - Groups together several related tests.
 The first argument defines the group's name, and the second is a function including tests.

 `expect(value)` - Used to test a value.
-Expect should be used along with a function that assert something about the value.
+Expect should be used along with a function that asserts something about the value.
 For instance, one could use the `toEqual` function like so `expect(value).toEqual(value2)` which then expect value to be equals value2.

-`it(name, fn, timeout)` - Runs a test.
-The first argument defines the test's name, the second is a function that contains the expectations to test, and the third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).
+`it(name, fn, timeout?)` - Runs a test.
+The first argument defines the test's name.
+The second is a function that contains the expectations to test.
+The third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).

+`toHaveProperty(keyPath, value?)` - Used to check if a property at the provided reference `keyPath` exists for an object.
+The second (optional) argument can be used to compare the received property value.

+`toEqual(value)` - Used to compare all properties of object instances (checks deep equality).

 The Jest API covers much more functionality than is included in this tutorial.
 Explore the [Jest documentation](https://jestjs.io/docs/api) if you are curious.

-Add new tests....
+#### Let's write som more tests!

+Click on `Copy to Editor` below to add the following three tests to the file `api.test.js`.
+You can also manually copy the content and paste it where the comment `//new-tests` is located.

 <pre class="file" data-filename="server/tests/api.test.js" data-target="insert" data-marker="//new-tests">
   it('add todo with invalid characters in name', async () => {